 Help them learn more with our 999 resource and our first aid learning for young people teaching package.

-If someone is unconscious and not breathing, why is it important to call 999 before starting chest compressions?
+If someone is unresponsive and not breathing, why is it important to call 999 before starting chest compressions?

 [Calling 999 ensures help is on the way.
 Chest compressions keep the brain and vital organs supplied with blood and oxygen until help arrives.]